Jyothif/Titanic_Disaster_Deployment/README.md

 # Titanic_Disaster_Deployment
-This repo is Data science life cycle data collection to data deployment
+This repo is Data science life cycle data collection to Model deployment